Bernstein-von Mises theorems for time evolution equations: Functional Bernstein--von Mises theorems

 We now apply Theorem 2.2.2 in \cite{N23} with parameter space $\Theta = H^1_0$ and regularisation space $\mathcal R = H_0^{\bar \gamma}(\Omega)$ (as remarked on p.31 in \cite{N23}, the proof applies in our periodic setting just as well).
 We can verify Condition 2.1.1 in \cite{N23} for $\kappa=0, \mathcal X = [0,T] \times \Omega, V=W,$ in view of Condition \ref{gemol}A) and B), and Condition 2.2.1 in \cite{N23} with such $\mathcal R$ by Condition \ref{priorgen}.
 Thus Theorem 2.2.2 from \cite{N23} implies for all $L$ large enough,

-as $N \to \infty$, in fact as in \cite{N23} with the required convergence rate bound, and restricting to $(\Theta'_N)^c$ being possible by (\ref{excessbd}) and the remark on p.33 in \cite{N23}.
+as $N \to \infty$, in fact as in \cite{N23} with the required convergence rate bound, and restriction to $(\Theta'_N)^c$ being possible by (\ref{excessbd}) and the remark on p.33 in \cite{N23}.
 The proof further implies by virtue of (1.28) in \cite{N23} that

 for some $A=A(\Pi')>0$, which we will use below.